 - 30.1 Meetings of the Board of Directors shall be open to members of the public.
 Members of the public may be excluded from a meeting for special reasons. - 30.2 Before holding a meeting, the Board of Directors will send a copy of the agenda of the meeting to the Council of Governors.
-As soon as practicable after holding a meeting, the Board of Directors will send a copy of the minutes of the meeting to the Council of Governors. - 30.3 Further provisions as to Board of Directors' Meetings are set out at Annex 7.
+As soon as practicable after holding a meeting, the Board of Directors will send a copy of the minutes of the meeting to the Council of Governors. - 30.3 Further provisions as to Board of Directors' Meetings are set out at Annex 6 (Standing Orders for the Practice and Procedure of the Board of Directors).